Spiritual, Moral, Social and Cultural learning

 Spiritual Development refers to our inner connection and appreciation of ourselves; of others, the wider world and its beauty.
 It allows us to think and reflect on the big questions of life and of where we come from.
 It encompasses children’s beliefs - religious or otherwise - which inform their own perspectives and help them understand the perspectives of others.

 - Providing pupils with opportunities to understand human feelings and emotions, the way they impact on people and how understanding of them can help them feel in control of their lives.
-We do this through our Personal Development Curriculum which is linked to the UN Children’s Charter; through the work of the staff in finding time to talk with pupils; through books, drama, dance; music and regular playlets/performances;
+We do this through our Personal Development Curriculum and the work of the staff in finding time to talk with pupils; through books, drama, dance; music and regular playlets/performances;

 - Ensuring that all pupils have opportunity to explore values and beliefs, including those rooted in faith and religious beliefs.
 To explore how values and beliefs impact on people’s lives e.g. through values based class and key stage worship; RE weeks; weekly PHSE lessons; British Values Play and our History and English curriculum;